alex-e-leon/reset-css-complete/README.md

 or if using webpack you can import it in your css files directly with: `@import '~reset-css-complete/reset.css';`

-Note that reset-css-complete doesn't define any typography rules (all elements are set to inherit) so you'll likely want to set some global `font:` rules - (I define mine in `:root {}`)
+*Note that reset-css-complete doesn't define any typography rules (all elements are set to inherit) or other global styles so after including reset-css-complete you'll likely also want to define your own `font:` rules and globals - (I define mine in a second stylesheet with `:root {}`)*

 ## Why build another reset.css?